Changissnz/selfinterest/README.md

-Human beings are frequently likened to other animals, through use of metaphors that place emphatic importance on the individuals' specific traits, a trade-off in literal accuracy for an understanding of their modus operandi.
+Human beings are frequently likened to other animals, through use of metaphors that place emphatic importance on the individuals' specific traits, a trade-off in literal accuracy for a description of their modus operandi.
 The use of animal metaphors to describe certain human beings is also reinforced by historical stereotypes about animal traits; the eagle is a creature of raw power and capability, the lion is a king of his pride, the fox is a canine of trickery, et cetera.
 The units of human language